 - Customers who answer 0-6 are detractors—vocal critics of your brand.

-Once you have tallied the number of customers who fall into each category, here’s how to calculate Net Promoter Score: simply subtract the percentage of detractors from the percentage of promoters.
-NPS is always represented by a whole number on a scale from -100 to 100.
+Once you have tallied the number of customers who fall into each category, we can calculate the Net Promoter Score by simply subtracting the percentage of detractors from the percentage of promoters.

 For example, say you’ve received 100 survey responses: 50 promoters, 40 passives, and 10 detractors.
 Subtract the percentage of detractors (10%) from the percentage of promoters (50%).
 You end up with an NPS of +40.